jaredpalmer/razzle/.github/CONTRIBUTING.md

 We use the project README to recognize the contributions of members of the project community.

-To add a contributor: `all-contrubutors add github_username doc,code`
+To add a contributor: `all-contributors add github_username doc,code`

 [Valid contributing keys](https://allcontributors.org/docs/en/emoji-key)